Iridescent-CM/curiosity-machine/surveys/README.md

 Don't forget to include any old survey ids that are still relevant, while adding your new id as well.

+#### A note on how it works

+The webhook does *not* rely on any particular configuration conventions to be followed.
+Instead it relies on matching the `SURVEYMONKEY_TOKEN_VAR` value stored in SurveyMonkey as a custom variable, and stored in the CM instance as a SurveyResponse id.
+That allows direct lookup of the SurveyResponse, as opposed to the redirect method which relies on the survey id and identity of the current user to find a SurveyResponse.

 ### Configuring a redirect

 On the Web Link Collector, modify the Survey End Page.
 Choose the custom end page option, and